 You might be concerned about hiring a lawyer in your workers’ compensation case because you’ve heard how expensive lawyers can be.
 While this is true in many other areas of law, it’s actually much more affordable to hire a workers’ comp lawyer.
-This is because most state places limits on how much lawyers can charge in these types of cases, and you usually won't owe your lawyer any fees unless you win your case.
+Most states limit how much lawyers can charge in these types of cases, and you usually won't owe your lawyer any fees unless you win your case.

 In workers’ compensation cases, hiring a lawyer typically doesn’t require you to pay anything out of pocket.
-This is because most lawyers charge a contingency fee: a percentage of the benefits that the lawyer helps you obtain.
+Most lawyers charge a contingency fee—a percentage of the benefits that the lawyer helps you obtain.
 If you receive a settlement or an award by a workers’ comp judge, the lawyer will take a percentage of that payout as his or her fee.
-If the lawyer doesn’t help you recover benefits, the lawyer does not get paid.
+If the lawyer doesn’t help you recover benefits, the lawyer doesn't get paid.

-To protect injured workers, most states have laws that caps attorneys’ fees in workers’ compensation cases.
+To protect injured workers, most states have laws that cap attorneys’ fees in workers’ compensation cases.
 The cap varies quite a bit from state to state, but is generally in the range of 10% to 25%.
-This is significantly lower than contingency fees in other types of cases, such as personal injury lawsuits, in which the standard fee is 33%.
+These limits are significantly lower than contingency fees in other types of cases, such as personal injury lawsuits, in which the standard fee is 33%.

 Caps on attorneys’ fees can be structured in different ways.
-In some states, the maximum contingency fee depends on how the case is resolved (for example before or after a workers’ compensation hearing), which types of benefits are recovered, or how big the award is.
+In some states, the maximum contingency fee depends on how the case is resolved (for example, before or after a workers’ compensation hearing), which types of benefits are recovered, or the size of the award.
 For example, a lawyer might be able to take 20% of the first $10,000 of a settlement or award, but only 10% of the remainder.

 In states where workers’ comp lawyers are compensated by the hour, there is usually a cap on the hourly rate.
 This may be in addition to a maximum contingency fee.
 For example, a lawyer might be able to collect $150 per hour for every hour worked, but not more than 20% of the worker’s total settlement or award.